Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 Not only were the brothers poor criminals, they also had no expertise when it came to dynamite, she said.
 “They were clueless (in Ashland*)– let’s face it,” she concluded.

-Hugh DeAutremont was diagnosed with cancer while in prison.
-He was paroled in 1958 and died in early 1959.
+In the “pen,” Hugh and Ray made the best of life and gained respect from many inside and outside prison walls.
+Hugh learned the printing arts, took correspondence courses from the University off Oregon in Eugene and edited and published the penitentiary newletter “Shadows.”
+Through interesting dealings, he was paroled in 1958 and preparing to meet a fiance who had worked with him in printing for years.
+Smoking and cancer caught up with him: he died in the San Francisco veterans’ hospital in March 1959 just weeks after leaving prison walls.

 Roy went insane while in prison.
 He was transferred to a mental hospital, where he was given a lobotomy.
-He died of cancer while in the mental hospital.
+The procedure was not as successful as hoped – he calmed right down but became pretty much a vegetable.
+No longer a threat, he was paroled in 1983 and moved to a foster care home.
+He died in 1983.
 Ray DeAutremont, who had been described as a model prisoner, was paroled in 1961, on the anniversary of the robbery.
 His sentence was commuted by the governor of Oregon in 1971.
 He died in 1984, at the age of 84.

+Ray argued that life is predestined.
+As much as he might regret his ghastly crime, fate prevented his living any other way.
+Many argue that there is no predestination – that we all have alternatives to select and choices to make.

 This crime, typical of those in which unforeseen events lead the perpetrators to panic and to murder, helped to establish criminology and particularly botanical studies as valid scientific disciplines.
 Its investigation and solution also remain models of scientific crime detection.